 This stuff is by no means “advanced” equipment.
 You won’t find any blow torches or chocolate molds here, but it’s stuff you don’t need right out of the gate.
 Pick these things up after you’ve been baking long enough to know your buttercream from your swiss meringue.

-So you have the tools, the ingredients, the recipes… I wrote a blog a while back with some more advice… now get baking!
-If it was hard to do, someone as pretty as me wouldn’t be any good at it.
+I wrote a blog a while back with some more advice… now get baking!
+If it was hard to do, someone as pretty as me wouldn’t be any good at it (that was a joke, I hope you knew that before I told you).
 I believe in you.
 Of course, I also believe in unicorns, so check your smoke alarms and good luck to you.